SIVAPRASATH-18/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **RESULTS**

-Thus To implement  SISO Shift Register using verilog and validating their functionality using their functional tables
+Thus To implement  SISO Shift Register using verilog and validating their functionality using their functional tables is verified